-§§ Metoprolol succinate extended-release tablets and capsules and metoprolol tartrate tablets may be used alone or in combination with other antihypertensive agents.
+§§ Metoprolol succinate extended release tablets and capsules and metoprolol tartrate tablets may be used alone or in combination with other antihypertensive agents.

-|| Metoprolol succinate extended-release tablets and capsules and metoprolol tartrate tablets are indicated in the long term treatment of angina pectoris
+|| Metoprolol succinate extended release tablets and capsules and metoprolol tartrate tablets are indicated in the long term treatment of angina pectoris.

-II Metoprolol tartrate tablets are indicated in the treatment of hemodynamically stable patients with definite or suspected acute MI to reduce cardiovascular mortality when used alone or in conjunction with IV metoprolol tartrate.
+📲 Metoprolol tartrate tablets are indicated in the treatment of hemodynamically stable patients with definite or suspected acute MI to reduce CV mortality when used alone or in conjunction with IV metoprolol tartrate.
 Oral therapy can be initiated after IV therapy or, alternatively, oral treatment can begin within 3 to 10 days of the acute event.

-Metoprolol succinate extended-release tablets are indicated for the treatment of stable, symptomatic (New York Heart Association Class II or III) heart failure of ischemic, hypertensive or cardiomyopathic origin.
-Metoprolol succinate extended release capsules are indicated for the treatment of patients with heart failure to reduce the risk of cardiovascular mortality and heart failure-related hospitalization.
+Metoprolol succinate extended release tablets are indicated for the treatment of stable, symptomatic (New York Heart Association Class II or III) HF of ischemic, hypertensive or cardiomyopathic origin.
+Metoprolol succinate extended release capsules are indicated for the treatment of patients with HF to reduce the risk of CV mortality and HF-related hospitalization.

-Indicated for the long term management of patients with angina pectoris.
+\\\ Indicated for the long term management of patients with angina pectoris.